 - Serve as a teacher-intern in a small, rural school (preferably their hometown);

-- Attend the Community Foundation of the Ozarks’ annual Rural Schools Partnership “Place-Based Education Conference in Thomasville, MO;
+- Attend the Community Foundation of the Ozarks’ annual Rural Schools Rendezvous, scheduled this year for Wednesday, April 23 in Fair Grove, Mo.

 - Return to their hometown as a teacher for a minimum of three years.
 If no appropriate position is available, recipients may fulfill their requirement by teaching in another rural Missouri Ozarks’ community.